YanyanPop/advAudioCAPTCHA/README.md

-# AdvAudioCaptcha（Towards Improving the Security of Audio CAPTCHAs with Adversarial Examples）
+# AdvAudioCaptcha（Improving the Security of Audio CAPTCHAs with Adversarial Examples）
-This is the official code for the paper "Towards Improving the Security of Audio CAPTCHAs with Adversarial Examples" by Ping Wang, Haichang Gao,  Xiaoyan Guo, Zhongni Yuan and Jiawei Nian.
+This is the official code for the paper "Improving the Security of Audio CAPTCHAs with Adversarial Examples" by Ping Wang, Haichang Gao,  Xiaoyan Guo, Zhongni Yuan and Jiawei Nian.
 ## Prerequisites
  - Python(3.5)
  - Tensorflow(1.13.1)